NeeyiOla/Chinook_Music_Store_-SQL-/README.md

 Some albums have both high revenue and broad reach, others have fewer but high-value buyers.

 **Recommendation:**
-Promote Greatest Hits and best-selling albums as premium packages.
+- Promote Greatest Hits and best-selling albums as premium packages.
-Consider re-releasing or bundling top albums for new customers.
+- Consider re-releasing or bundling top albums for new customers.

-**DISTRIBUTION OF MUSIC GREATER THAN AVERAGE MUSIC LENGTH**
+**DISTRIBUTION OF MUSIC GREATER THAN AVERAGE MUSIC LENGTH?**

 ![Who are the best customers](Assets/Image/Distribution_of_Music_Greater_than_Average_Length_3_3.png)